Emirates Earns Five-star Rating From Its Customers - UrduPoint

 Emirates Earns Five-star Rating From Its Customers

+Emirates has received the APEX 2021 Five Star Global Official Airline RatingTM, based on feedback from passengers that was independently collected by APEX via its partnership with TripIt, and validated and certified by an external auditor to ensure that all ratings were made by genuine travellers who had flown on the airline they were reviewing

-DUBAI, (UrduPoint / Pakistan Point News / WAM - 21st Dec, 2020) Emirates has received the APEX 2021 Five Star Global Official Airline RatingTM, based on feedback from passengers that was independently collected by APEX via its partnership with TripIt, and validated and certified by an external auditor to ensure that all ratings were made by genuine travellers who had flown on the airline they were reviewing.
+Dubai (UrduPoint / Pakistan Point News - 23nd Dec, 2020) Emirates has received the APEX 2021 Five Star Global Official Airline RatingTM, based on feedback from passengers that was independently collected by APEX via its partnership with TripIt, and validated and certified by an external auditor to ensure that all ratings were made by genuine travellers who had flown on the airline they were reviewing.

+Adel Al Redha, Emirates’ Chief Operating Officer said: “We are delighted to receive this recognition from our customers.
+It reflects all of our efforts to provide our customers with a safe and enjoyable flight experience.

 Joe Leader stated.
 “Emirates’ ability to continue to advance the gold standard of customer care, even against the headwinds of a pandemic, demonstrates the airline’s non-stop focus upon positive guest engagement.
 I have experienced Emirates’ economy, business, and first-class products with heartfelt admiration for every service class backed seamlessly by the Emirates ice in-flight engagement system.”